Skip to content

 Installing and Running

-We recommend npx to execute the instrumenter.
+We recommend npx or pnpm exec to execute the instrumenter.
 For example, the following command is used to instrument an example app.

 bash